 To access the debug menus on hardware, use the Game Genie code 0F7-DAB-E62 (US, monochrome), 0F8-0EB-E62 (Japan, monochrome), or 0F9-C1A-E62 (Game Boy Color version) to replace the main menu with the (slightly broken) debug menu.
 Pressing A toggles a marker on each CHR image, probably a marker to help the programmers keep track of the current image they're working on or checking for bugs or inconsistencies.

 Test parts, i.e. one-tile and multi-tile blocks used to create the in-game world.

-Test menu tile maps (with encoding conversion from ASCII) shown at a 0x04 by 0x04 tile offset from top left corner.
-This is the routine that actually display the test menu as well.
+Test menu tile maps (with encoding conversion from ASCII) shown at a 0x04 by 0x04 tile offset from the top left corner.
+This is the routine that actually displays the test menu as well.
 Among the more interesting menus are early mode select and password screens (typos inclusive).

 Many of the other screens were likely placeholders text for screens that are now graphical only (e.g. Game Over, Title Screen):

 INIT TITLE DEMO NORMAL GAME WORLD CLEAR GAME OVER ENDING LEVEL SELECT JUMP GAME RANKING WORLD EVENT STAGE EVENT SCREEN PARTS PIECE SOUND ROM DISPLAY

 Fun fact: Piece test is likely named after the routine that assembles the text piece-wise as opposed to just copying a tilemap onto the screen.